JustinWeicht/17-regex-tutorial/regex-tutorial.md

 # Regex Tutorial

-To begin, Regex is short for regular expressions(reg-ex).
-Regex is mainly used to parse through text content and look for specific patterns or inputs.

 ## Summary
 High-level description of Regular Expressions, AKA RegEx: An expression that is used to ensure that specific matches/patterns are present within a String.